W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 However the latter is actually infinite due to the divergence in the constant mode $c$.
-This accounts for the fact that we need to impose a \textit{neutrality condition} to make sense of the above writing.
-Namely we impose the condition that
+This accounts for the fact that we need to impose a \textit{neutrality condition} to make sense of the above writing:

 Under this assumption the free-field correlation functions are defined as the limit: